nickradford/git-co-authors/README.md

-# Github Co-Authors
+# GitCo-Authors

-Copies a co-author's github info for your commits
+Copies a co-author's git info for your commits

 ## Screenshots